-Established in 1889, and with its roots stretching back some years before that, Morley College London is one of the country's oldest and largest specialist providers of adult education.
+Established in Waterloo in 1889, Morley is one of the UK’s oldest and largest specialist providers of adult education.

 In 2020, we grew to serve the communities of North Kensington and Chelsea (including young people aged 16-18).

 Born in 1838, Emma Cons was an artist, social reformer, suffragette and founder of Morley.
 Described as ‘a woman of infinite resource’, she was a true Londoner: forward-thinking, open-minded and determined to make a good life accessible to all.